 Quick Summary

 The term ‘green marketing’ first came into existence in the late 1980s and early 1990s.
 This relates to promoting environmentally friendly products and practices.
-Green marketing is also known as environmental marketing which aims at showing consumers that you care about nature.
+Green marketing is also known as environmental marketing, which aims to show consumers that you care about nature.

 According to PwC’s Global Consumer Insights Pulse Study, more than 50% of worldwide consumers have grown even more environmentally conscious.
 Hence, the importance of green marketing is increasing as consumers become aware of environmental issues and demand more eco-friendly products and services.
 By promoting eco-friendly practices and products, you can attract these consumers.